calyau/maxima/share/diff_form/readme_diff_form.txt

                            PREFACE

 This is a differential form package slightly singular.
-This package is intended to provide a working konwledge through calulating differntial forms for students finished advanced calc.
+This package is intended to provide a working knowledge through calculating differential forms for students finished advanced calc.
-In short,not to gather formulars, but to calc and induce them from calculation.
+In short,not to gather formulas, but to calc and induce them from calculation.
 In this field we need various other knowledge about math and physics.
 I hope this package is useful for maxima people.
-In detail you shoud read nice books such that....
+In detail you should read nice books such that....

 Differential Forms with Applications to the Physical Sciences written by Harley Flanders ISBN 0-486-66169-5 Dover (reprint)